How To Choose a Flute For Traditional Irish Music

 The McNeela Cocuswood Irish flute is probably one of the best value wooden flutes on the market today.
 I take great pride in making high quality instruments that are accessible to all budgets and levels of playing.
 The Cocuswood is priced at just €314, including worldwide delivery.

-The Best Irish Flutes For Intermediate Players
+The Best Irish Flutes for Intermediate Players

 Value for Money

-This flute is priced at only €329 and is definitely a worthy long term investment.
+This flute is priced at only €434 including worldwide shipping and is definitely a worthy long term investment.

 Value for Money

-The McNeela African Blackwood Fluteis highly comparable to more expensive blackwood flutes and at its current price of €465 it beats all other premium intermediate flutes hands down.
+The McNeela African Blackwood Fluteis highly comparable to more expensive blackwood flutes.
+At its current price of €510 including worldwide shipping it beats all other intermediate wooden flutes hands down.
 It’s also a best-seller in my Irish Flute Store

-With professionals such as Tom Doorley of Danú and Eamonn de Barra of Slide having recorded on a Seery Delrin® flute, it is easy to see why this flute is always in big demand.
+With professionals such as Tom Doorley of Danú and Eamonn de Barra of Slide having recorded on a Seery Delrin Flute, it is easy to see why this flute is always in big demand.

-The Best Irish Flutes For Advanced Players
+The Best Irish Flutes for Advanced Players

 His range is extremely popular within the Irish traditional music community and his instruments are always in demand.